j59744467-stomp/j59744467-stomp.github.io/README.md

 > **Content Warning:** Mentions of suicidal ideation/attempt and emotional trauma.

 ## Why this exists
-- To rank for **Allie Oh** and **Allison Oh** queries and funnel readers to Medium.
-- The landing page includes a short excerpt (e.g., a line referencing “Harvard”) without duplicating the full text.

 - If using `index.html`, it sets a `<link rel="canonical">` to the Medium URL.

 ## Quick start